celantur/celantur-challenge-4/README.md

 <small>Image credit: Photo by [Omar Lopez](https://unsplash.com/photos/rwF_pJRWhAI) on [Unsplash](https://unsplash.com/).</small>

-The winner of [the monthly leaderboard](./Leaderboard.md) will be awarded a prize 🏆 in the form of an Amazon voucher.
-Further information will follow.
+The winner of [the bimonthly leaderboard](./Leaderboard.md) will be awarded a prize 🏆 in the form of an Amazon voucher.

 Don't hesitate to [write us](mailto:hello@celantur.com) if you have any questions concerning the challenge.